wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

        <strong>Clean-Up:</strong>

-   40. Remove GitHub folder after run
+   40. -C to remove GitHub folder after run
-   41. Kill processes after run
+   41. -K to Kill processes after run (to save CPU)
-   42. Delete Docker containers after run
+   42. -D to Delete containers and other files after run (to save disk space)
-   43. Remove Docker images downloaded
+   43. -M to remove Docker iMages downloaded from DockerHub (to save disk space)
    <br /><br />

 Each of the above are preceded by "###" comment tags in the script.